 Best-practice procurement starts with an accurate Scope of Work (SOW), which clearly states the work to be carried out.
 Calling and waiting for responses is common in the industry.
 This back and forth process costs everyone, so the scope should provide sufficient information so recipients don’t need to query the work description.
 This clarity reduces interpretation from suppliers and ensures everyone gets what they need.
 Builders should include;

-After Scope of Work has been developed, best-practice regarding quote invites includes only including suppliers that match the requirements, can service the location, want the work, confirm if they are planning to submit a quote.
+After the Scope of Work has been developed, best practice regarding quote invites includes only including suppliers that match the requirements, can service the location, want the work, and confirm if they are planning to submit a quote.
 Having access to a broader range of unknown suppliers promotes more choice and competitive quotes.

 Today, builders don’t have to rely on email or printing.
 Quotes can be reviewed digitally, side-side with all attachments, inclusions and exclusions on one page, ready for orders to be scheduled.

-Typically, confirming orders has been done by phone or email, yet verbal contracts without specifics are a thing of the past.
-With supply and labour shortages, last minute ordering is no longer a viable option.
+Typically, confirming orders have been done by phone or email, yet verbal contracts without specifics are a thing of the past.
+With supply and labour shortages, last-minute ordering is no longer a viable option.

-With best practice, a builder uses a digital job order to lock in price and supply of labour and materials as soon as possible for every job within a project.
-Job orders include the scope of works, all documents related to the job and are signed by both parties.
-Each will add their standard terms and conditions along with the estimated schedule.
+With best practice, a builder uses a digital job order to lock in the price and supply of labour and materials as soon as possible for every job within a project.
+Job orders include the scope of work, all documents related to the job and are signed by both parties.
+Each will add its standard terms and conditions along with the estimated schedule.
 The job order provides a framework for potential variations, reconciliation, payment and future warranty requirements.

-A procurement best-practice recognises all sides of a transaction is important and the process isn’t complete until the Scope of Works objective and requirements are met by both parties.
+A procurement best practice recognises all sides of a transaction are important and the process isn’t complete until the Scope of Works objective and requirements are met by both parties.
 Automating all of the events and activities around job scheduling is invaluable to builders and suppliers and can be managed by software today.

-Reconciliation and payment completes the construction procurement cycle.
+Reconciliation and payment complete the construction procurement cycle.
 We can cover this complex process next time.